jpark04-qub/GWAD/README.md

 # GWAD
 # Mind the Gap: Detecting Black-box Adversarial Attacks in the Making through Query Update Analysis
+Pytorch code for CVPR 2025 paper Mind the Gap: Detecting Black-box Adversarial Attacks in the Making through Query Update Analysis.
+This repository contains the demo code for reproducing the experimental results of GWAD and GWAD+.

 # Dependencies
 - pytorch